Porsche 911 (992)

-The Porsche 992 is the internal designation for the eighth and current generation of the Porsche 911 sports car, which was introduced at the Porsche Experience Center, Los Angeles on November 27, 2018.
+The Porsche 992 is the eighth and current generation of the Porsche 911 sports car, which was introduced at the Porsche Experience Center in Los Angeles on 27 November 2018.

 Design

-The 992 uses rack and pinion steering and has a MacPherson strut front suspension and rear multi-link suspension.
-The 992 has wide rear-wheel arches which will be a part of every model in the 992 lineage (a change only found on high performance variants of the 911 previously) along with 20-inch wheels on the front and 21-inch wheels at the rear.
+The 992 uses rack and pinion steering, along with MacPherson strut front suspension and rear multi-link suspension.
+The 992 has wide rear-wheel arches which will be a part of every model in the 992 generation (a design feature limited chiefly to high performance variants of previous 911 iterations) along with 20-inch wheels at the front and 21-inch wheels at the rear.

 Compared to its predecessor, the 992 is 45 mm wider and now uses aluminium body panels.
 The 992 also has a new rear bumper with larger exhaust tips than its predecessor.
 The front of the car is designed to mimic the appearance of an early 911 in a modern fashion.
 992 models have electrical pop-out door handles, a retractable rear spoiler (for specific models only) and LED headlights.
 All models also feature a full-length rear light bar.
-The interior also has received significant changes including a straighter dashboard which harks back to the shape of the dash board used on the classic 911.
-The instrument cluster consists of two 7-inch digital displays and an analogue tachometer.
-Also a reference to the classic 911 models.
+The interior has also received significant changes, including a straighter dashboard which resembles the shape of the dash board used on the classic 911.
+The instrument cluster has two 7-inch digital displays, as well as an analogue tachometer, which also references classic 911 models.

-The engines have piezo injection, a revised intake system, and—in some markets under Euro-6 regulations—have engine particulate filters.
-At launch the only available transmission was an 8-speed PDK dual-clutch transmission, although now a 7-speed and 6-speed manual are available.
-The manual 7-speed will only be offered on the GTS and the 6-speed on the GT3 models initially, both of which will have the Sport Chrono Package as standard equipment with the manual transmission.
+The engines have piezo injection, a revised intake system, and—in some markets under Euro-6 regulations—engine particulate filters.
+At launch, the only available transmission was an 8-speed PDK dual-clutch transmission, although a 7-speed and 6-speed manual are now also available.
+The manual 7-speed will only be offered on the GTS and the 6-speed on the GT3 models initially, both of which will have the Sport Chrono Package as standard equipment alongside the manual transmission.

 Equipment

-Standard equipment includes a 10.9-inch display with Porsche Communication Management (PCM) and navigation system, a 8-speed PDK transmission and driver assistance systems including collision detection with braking intervention.
+Standard equipment includes a 10.9-inch display with Porsche Communication Management (PCM) and navigation system, a 8-speed PDK transmission and driver-assistance systems including collision detection with braking intervention.
 A Wet Mode feature is also introduced on the 992 which uses acoustic sensors on the wheel wells to detect wet pavement and adjusts the stability control, the rear wing position, and gearbox responsiveness to keep the car stable.
 Optional equipment includes adaptive cruise control, night vision and sports suspension which lowers the car by 10 mm.
 A Sport Chrono package is also available on all models and features an overboost function that provides increased performance for 20 seconds.
 0–100 km/h acceleration times are decreased by 0.2 second with the Sport Chrono package.